-The U.S. Senate on Thursday passed the Covid-19 Hate Crimes Act in a rare bipartisan vote (94-1).
 The bill is aimed at bolstering efforts to combat rising anti-Asian hate crimes during the COVID-19 pandemic.

 "The legislation would assign an official in the Justice Department to review and expedite all reports of hate crimes related to the coronavirus, expand support for local and state law enforcement agencies responding to these hate crimes, and issue guidance on mitigating the use of racially discriminatory language to describe the pandemic." — The Washington Post

 The Jabara-Heyer NO HATE Act is part of the bill package and mandates better hate crimes data collection, funding for hate crime hotlines, as well as a more informed approach to hate crime prevention and sentencing at the federal, state, and local levels.

 "People need to understand," Maya Berry, executive director of the Arab American Institute, said in a recent NIOT podcast.
 "We cannot adequately address the increase in hate in our country and the violence [that is] getting increasingly violent.
 It's just not an increase in numbers.
 It's more violence that we're seeing, from the attacks in Pittsburgh to the attacks in Charlottesville, to the individual cases we're seeing, and to the increase we're seeing now targeting Asian-Americans and Pacific Islanders.
 It is a cycle regrettably, and we cannot address it until we have the necessary data."